mpdifran/MyoSports/README.md

 - Golf
 - Baseball

+## First Steps

+Some good first steps for the application would be the ability to detect a forehand vs a backhand in tennis, or the handedness of a baseball swing.

 ## Recording

 The apps main function right now is data recording.
 Each recording file is timestamped with the start time, and